CS410-510Rust-Password-Manager-CLI/CS510-password-manager-/README.md

 ### Get an existing entry in a secrets store
         password_manager -s <NAME> --op get -e <ENTRY_NAME>

+## Usage Example
+As a new user, I want to create new store with the name `foobar`.
+I have a new World of Warcraft subscription and want to put my username and password into this password manager to store.

+I would first need to create the store with:

+        password_manager -s foobar --op init

+Then, to add the user information into the password manager, I would need to run:

+        password_manager -s foobar --op create

+This will prompt the user to enter in a name for the secret entry and the username and password to store.
+In this example, my store name will be called `wow`.

+When I want to login to World of Warcraft, I can get the secrets with:

+      password_manager -s foobar --op get -e wow

 ## Detailed guide
 ### Directory structure